 Megan Lowe Dances

 Megan Lowe Dances is committed to investigating, highlighting, and relating to others and to spaces in unique ways through movement.
 Promoting the visibility and viability of dance, they aim to create stimulating perspective shifting performances that are exciting and accessible to a variety of audiences.
-Megan Lowe Dances seeks to create innovative dances, outside of the traditional proscenium stage theater, and for unique architectural spaces both indoors and outside, giving viewers alternative ways of viewing dance, and the environment around them.
+In addition to their dance theater productions, Megan Lowe Dances seeks to create innovative dances, outside of the traditional proscenium stage theater, and for unique architectural spaces both indoors and outside, giving viewers alternative ways of viewing dance, and the environment around them.
 The dancers climb, fall, and fold into and out of floors, walls, windows, stairs, ledges, and bodies, testing the laws of physics.
 They are constantly on the search for new discoveries through proficient movement generation, risk-taking, tackling unusual physical situations and coming up with compelling solutions.